-This virtual seminar provides an in-depth explanation of NCQA's credentialing standards.
+This OnDemand course provides an in-depth explanation of NCQA's credentialing standards.
 Faculty will walk participants through a detailed explanation of each Credentialing standard and lead participants through scenarios that are designed to mimic real-life credentialing scenarios.

-Note: This event will review NCQA's Credentialing standards.
+Note: This webinar recording will review NCQA's Credentialing standards.

 - Credentialing Specialists/Coordinators/Managers/Directors